 While every room has gotten a new flat screen television in the last year, the Bradley Suite got the biggest!
 Not pictured on the room page because it’s so new, this 50″ screen is one of the perks of booking our suite.
 If there’s something you just have to watch during your stay, this is the place to do it.
 The suite is also the perfect room for families with more space to spread out and two additional beds available in the sitting room.

 Since it’s set up for students, business stays and other long-term guests, the Rebecca room is currently the only room with a mini fridge and desk.
-If you have something that needs cold storage and you’re staying in a different room, we would be glad to hold it for you!
+If you have something that needs cold storage and you’re staying in a different room, there is also a small fridge available to all guests in the first floor hallway!

 Many of our guests enjoy the Havilah and Abbitt rooms, but if you’re exceptionally tall, the foot boards of the beds may put a cramp in your style!
 Let us know when you make your reservation that you need more room to spread out, and we’ll make sure you can enjoy one of our four poster beds instead.